Special Programs » Gifted and Talented

 - The student's parent

-The form for nomination for students in grades 1 through 12 may be found in each campus office or the administration office and must be completed and submitted by March 1st for the next school year.
+The form for nomination for students in grades 1 through 12 may be found in each campus office and must be completed and submitted by March 1st for the next school year.
 This timeline will facilitate the gathering of data while the students are still in school.
 The form for nominating a kindergarten student to the program must be completed and submitted before Christmas Break for the current school year.
 Students will be identified for the program by March 1st.

 Screening: